-Our Springfield Park site (above) is located in Springfield Park, Clapton E5 9EF.
-We work at Springfield on Tuesdays between 10am and 4pm.
-In addition to its raised beds, Springfield also has a polytunnel which grows a variety of different salad crops in winter and then turns over to heat loving crops such as tomatoes, cucumbers, beans and basil.
+Our Springfield Park site (below) is located in Springfield Park, Clapton E5 9EF.
+We work at Springfield on Mondays.
+In addition to its raised beds, Springfield also has a polytunnel which grows a variety of different salad crops in winter and then turns over to heat-loving crops such as tomatoes, cucumbers, beans and basil.

-Our Allens Gardens learning garden is on the corner of Manor Road and Bethune Road, N16 5BD.
-We work at Allens Gardens on Mondays between 10am and 4pm.
-There is a self-guided tour to allow you to find out more about what we are doing while allowing the growers, trainees and volunteer team to carry on working.
-As well as the growing space, our Allens site boasts an eco classroom, which features a fully operational compost toilet and a living sedum roof.
+Our Allens Gardens site is on the corner of Manor Road and Bethune Road, N16 5BD.
+There is a self-guided tour to allow you to find out more about what we are doing while allowing the growers to carry on working.
+Our Allens site also boasts an eco classroom, which features a fully operational compost toilet and a living sedum roof.
 The building is available for hire.

-Five more small plots of up to 150m2 make up the rest of our Patchwork Farm.
-Here, graduates from our Urban Growing Training Scheme grow salad to sell to our weekly veg box scheme and other local outlets.
-This has increased the amount of locally and sustainably grown food in Hackney and helped growers generate an income from food production.
+Overall, the Patchwork Farm has increased the amount of locally and sustainably grown food in Hackney and helped growers generate an income from food production.

 Growing Communities started off with a demonstration growing plot in Clissold Park in 1997.
 After the park's refurbishment in 2010, we inherited the old butterfly tunnel, which we reskinned and turned into a productive polytunnel.